UndermountainK/python-github-api-actions-secrets/README.md

 # python-github-api-actions-secrets

-GitHub API integration to add repo secrets
+GitHub API integration to add or list repo secrets.
+For frequent usage put values to the .env file.

 ## Requirements